Skip to main content

 Parks © Getty Images, Foto: ArtMarie

-Families looking for something out of the ordinary to do in Berlin will find it at the CABUWAZI children’s and young people’s circus, which offers free training with performers in the afternoon.
+Families looking for an unusual activity in Berlin for free will find it at the CABUWAZI circus for children and young people, which offers free afternoon training with artists.

-Tempelhofer Feld is ideal for all active people – take your picnic basket, ball, frisbee and kite, and join in the fun with everyone else.
+The Tempelhofer Feld is ideal for all active people - pack your picnic basket, ball, frisbee and kite and mingle with like-minded people in the lively hustle and bustle.

-If your kids love animals and you want to give them a treat, you don’t need to go to the Zoo or Tierpark – there are plenty of children’s farms where you can meet the adorable animals free of charge.
-You can visit the goats at the Charlottenburger Ziegenhof, bake campfire bread with your kids at the Pinke-Panke children's farm which has over 70 animals, or learn about traditional country life at the Alten Fasanerie family farm in Lübars.
+If you want to make your little animal friends happy, you don't have to go to the zoo or animal park, there are also numerous children's farms where you can meet cute farmyard residents free of charge.
+Visit the Charlottenburg goat farm, bake stick bread with your children at the Kinderbauernhof Pinke-Panke with over 70 animals or introduce your children to classic country life at the Alten Fasanerie in Lübars.

 Toboggan in Berlin